nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/segmented-bar.md

 | Name | Description |
 |------|-------------|
-| `selectedIndexChange`| Emitted when the an item on the segmented bar is tapped.
+| `selectedIndexChanged`| Emitted when the an item on the segmented bar is tapped.

 ## Native component